Mohsen-Bazmi/ValueObjectTestBuildersPost/README.md

 # Value Object Test Builders Blog Post
-This is a concise runnable sample of [disastrous constructors in unit tests](https://dev.to/vlerx/disastrous-constructors-in-unit-tests-4fn) series.
+This is a concise runnable sample of [disastrous constructors in unit tests](https://dev.to/vlerx/disastrous-constructors-in-unit-tests-4fn) blog post series.

 To run the tests: